-The first soaking option is located on the Private Deck which houses five hollowed-out logs, each enclosed within a private room.
-The Private Deck is partially covered to allow sky views and keep your belongings dry.
+The second soaking option known as the Private Deck houses five hollowed-out logs, each enclosed within a private room.
+This area is partially covered to allow sky views and keep your belongings dry.
+Please note that Bathhouse #2, aka the Private Deck, is currently closed.

 Alcohol Ban